mbouazza-dev/RMI-WebService/docs/rapport.md

 ```

 Also, IfShare-App implement an Observer who use an EmailService.
 When an Announce does not have available product and a client want to be alert when the announce have a product again, Eiffel Corp use RMI shared methods to register the client in a Queue.
 IfShare send an email when the announce have a new product.
+A message on standard output indicating the contents of the notification is also sent.

 ### Bank-Service